Keeper-Security/Commander/keepercommander/plugins/sshkey/README.md

 ### Auto-command execution

-You can now automate password resets using this plugin
+You can automate SSH key rotations using this plugin

 Example: